SteffenBauer/PocketPuzzles/README.md

 - [ ] Implement help screen
 - [ ] Ability to mark games as favorite
 - [ ] Screen orientation handling
-- [ ] Better color palette for greyscale screen
+- [ ] Better color palette for greyscale screen (see ToDo.md)
-- [ ] Better error visualization suitable for greyscale screen
+- [ ] Better error visualization suitable for greyscale screen (see ToDo.md)
 - [X] Handling of physical device buttons
-- [ ] Modify games with dragging for better handling of eInk screen limitations
+- [ ] Modify games with dragging for better handling of eInk screen limitations (see ToDo.md)
 - [ ] Implement left->right->empty cycle on left-click for all games

 ### MIT License